-First-time safari goers and honeymooners will enjoy the quieter options on the Chobe Riverside.
+First-time safari-goers and honeymooners will enjoy the quieter options on the Chobe Riverside.
 Elizabeth Taylor and Richard Burton spent a five-week honeymoon here decades ago, and many more have found a love for the bush while celebrating their marriages.
 Note that the western side is quieter, with fewer vehicles vying for entry at the gates at dawn.

-If the honeymooners are in a position to splurge, they will find excellent accommodations, perfectly appointed with the highest standards of service and dining.
+If you’re in a position to splurge, you’ll find excellent accommodations, perfectly appointed with the highest standards of service and dining.
 Some will have extra romantic activities, such as “star beds”: sleep-outs in fine linen under the enormous sky, bathed only in mosquito nets and moonlight.
 Exclusivity is assured in private concessions in Linyanti and Selinda, outside the park.

 Not all couples want petal-strewn beds and perfumed baths.
-Many enjoy the experience of being out in the wilds and will forgo the trappings of electricity and formal plumbing in favour of being surrounded by the night’s chirps and roars, in the middle of the wilderness.
-Authentic tented mobile safaris also hark to the romance of bygone eras, when getting away from it all really meant leaving the world behind in favour of flickering firelight and freedom of movement.
+Many enjoy the experience of being out in the wilds and will forgo the trappings of electricity and formal plumbing in favor of being surrounded by the night’s chirps and roars in the middle of the wilderness.
+Authentic tented mobile safaris also hark back to the romance of bygone eras, when getting away from it all meant leaving the world behind in favor of flickering firelight and freedom of movement.

-- While dinner is communal at most camps, private dining in your room or at a table for two can be arranged
+- While dinner is communal at most camps, private dining in your room or at a table for two can be arranged.

 - If prepped and there is the staff available, some camps will provide a private game drive vehicle and guide at a price, but generally, the small groups in safari vehicles are good company and not intrusive.